Christian views on masturbation: Nineteenth century

+Twentieth century

+Percy notes, "Many senior Anglican clergy and both archbishops openly endorsed tracts written on the evils and degeneration of masturbation well into the Edwardian period and beyond."

+In 1924, sexologists and psychologists at the Conference on Christian Politics, Economics, and Citizenship (COPEC) stated that masturbation was a "problem" caused by "thwarted sexual energy" and Anglican commentators began to draw on the ideas coming from these new fields of study.

+In 1929 in Kenya, some missionaries caused controversy when they sought to have the practice of clitoridectomy outlawed.

 In 1945, an Archbishop's Commission was appointed to study the issue of artificial human insemination.
 The resulting report, published in 1948, "discusses the legitimacy of masturbation in this context and concludes that although masturbation impairs the natural unity of the sexual act, its use as a last resort is justifiable.
 'The act which produces the seminal fluid, being in this instance directed towards the completion (impossible without it) of the procreative end of the marriage, loses its character of self abuse.
 It cannot in this view, be the will of God that a husband and wife should remain childless merely because an act of this kind is required to promote conception.'"

+In 1948, a writer for the Church Times said, "Masturbation is condemned by all Christian moralists because it implies the solitary and essentially individualistic use of sexual activities intended to be used in association.
+It disregards the truth that with these powers God provides physiological means for exercising them in a joint and common act."